-When a prescribing provider issues a prescription to a pregnant woman, he or she shall indicate on the prescription that the beneficiary is pregnant.
+When a prescribing provider issues a prescription to a pregnant woman, they shall indicate on the prescription that the beneficiary is pregnant.
 In the case of a telephoned prescription, the information that the beneficiary is pregnant shall be communicated to the pharmacist and the pharmacist must document on the prescription that the beneficiary is pregnant.